 Audience: Managers, Instructors, Course Assistants, Content Assistants, and Grading Assistants.

 Creating a quiz in the CLE is a two-part process.
 The instructions below cover the first part – adding a quiz to a CLE course and configuring the quiz settings.
-The second part of the quiz-making process is adding questions to the quiz, which is covered in the Add Questions tab above.
+The second part of the quiz-making process is adding questions to the quiz, which is covered in the Adding Questions help article.
 Visit Moodle Docs to view an abbreviated quick guide for managing the Quiz activity.

 Let’s create a final exam in our CLE course using the Quiz activity.
 Here is the criterion for the final exam: